U.S. Stocks Slide Sharply

 Amazon, on the other hand, plummeted more than 4%.
 This drop came in light of disappointing performance guidance that left investors feeling uneasy, alongside projections of capital expenditures reaching unprecedented heights of up to $100 billion.

-In terms of company-specific news, Tesla faced significant challenges in the German electric vehicle market, where its sales dropped by 1,875 units last month despite the overall EV market booming with a staggering 54% increase in sales
+In terms of company-specific news, Tesla faced significant challenges in the German electric vehicle market, where its sales dropped by 1,875 units last month despite the overall EV market booming with a staggering 54% increase in sales.
+As per the Federal Motor Transport Authority of Germany, rivals like Volkswagen and Seat saw robust increases in sales, with Volkswagen leading the charge.

 Leave A Comment